 5. Use the right hoop size: using a much larger hoop than what the design really needs could turn out in stretched fabric and puckering.

-What Machines You Should Avoid Buying to Embroider on T-Shirts, Hats, and Caps
+What Machines You Should Avoid Buying to Embroider on Shirts and T-Shirts

-Well, a maximum capacity of 4”x 4” is going to make the task very difficult.
-Of course, it could be done if you want to keep embroidering very small designs on your caps and shirts or if you are ready to put a lot of effort into re-hooping once and again to cover the whole design.
+I can only recommend you buy a machine with a small embroidery area for shirts and t-shirts if you just want to keep embroidering very small designs on shirts or if you’re ready to put a lot of effort into re-hooping once and again to cover the whole design.

 Top 5 Best Embroidery Machines for T-Shirts and Hats